Thermal Conductivity Paper Database

 Thermal Conductivity, Anomaly in Temperature-dependence for Liquids

 The transient line source technique was used to take thermal conductivity measurements over the entire liquid range of toluene at 1atm.
-Unlike any other liquid (with the exception of water) the thermal conductivity was not completely a ...
+Unlike any other liquid (with the exception of water) the thermal conductivity was not completely a linear function of temperature.
+Instead, there was an anomaly pre-freezing where the thermal conductivity dropped from what was expected.
+This paper attributes this behavior to ...

 Author(s): ,